Floofies/Differentia.js/README.md

 Differentia.js is a tiny (2.7kB Minified) object diffing & cloning library for JavaScript.
 >:warning: This project is in early Alpha, and is **not stable.** Infinite loops may occur.
 Use at your own risk.

+>The cloning and diffing functions do not support Functions or Symbols, which are ignored.

 ---
 #:package: Install